mpourmpoulis/PythonVoiceCodingPlugin/doc/README.md

 ### Alternatives

-As you can see, these commands select some ROI and generate alternatives.
+As you can see, these commands select some ROI (region of interest) and generate alternatives.
 These alternatives are shown to the user in an output panel on the bottom of the screen and the top ones get highlighted in the code as well.

 We can select one of those alternatives with the alternative rule which comes in two variations: